qing10101/el4ner_scu/README.md

 ### Option 1: Quantitative Evaluation (Recommended Final Goal)

 This is the main script.
-It runs a fair, data-driven comparison and calculates Precision, Recall, and F1-scores.
+It runs a fair, data-driven comparison against **Qwen3-30B** and calculates Precision, Recall, and F1-scores.

 **How to Run:**

 ```bash